UPRM-CIIC4010-F25/pa2-aquarium-sea_guardians/readme.md

 # Student Notes
 If you have any bonus specs, bonus or any details the TA's should know, you should include it here:
+A bonus was added:
+It is a hitmark bonus feature was added.
+As a hitmarker, it appears every time two fish collide, also triggering a sound and displaying their image.
+Power-ups
+    Double points, Dash - There's also a debug key to bring up the ItemBox; the key is "b," and it's used to access the power-up dash and Speed
+    You lose the game by losing all your lives, which you do by colliding with large fish.